Build stronger, slimmer inner and outer thighs with these five exercises.

-“The least important thing about your thighs is their appearance,” says Polly de Mille, R.N., C.S.C.S., an exercise physiologist and a clinical supervisor at the Hospital for Special Surgery in New York City.
+“The least important thing about your thighs is their appearance,” says Polly de Mille, R.N., C.S.C.S., director of performance services at the Hospital for Special Surgery in New York City.
 “Your thighs play a critical role in your quality of life and maintaining independence as you age.
 You wouldn’t be able to walk up stairs, get out of a chair, or maintain balance on one leg without strength in your thighs.”

-Unfortunately, over the years, strength and muscle mass in the thighs can decline, making once-routine activities harder, increasing stress on the knees, and even contributing to symptoms of osteoarthritis, explains Leython Williams, D.P.T., a physical therapist and facility manager at Athletico Physical Therapy in Lincolnshire, Illinois.
+Unfortunately, over the years, muscle strength in the thighs can decline, making everyday activities harder, increasing stress on the knees, and even contributing to symptoms of osteoarthritis, explains Leython Williams, D.P.T., a physical therapist at Athletico Physical Therapy in Royal Oak, Michigan.

 Get your thighs out of trouble—and turn them into one of your strongest assets—with these five exercises from de Mille.

 As always, safety is key.
 The exercises here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.

 Thigh Exercise #1: Sit-to-Stand